awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-automation-multiple-accounts-and-regions.md

 1. Use the **Multi\-Region and account rate control** options to restrict the Automation execution to a limited number of accounts running in a limited number of Regions\.
 These options don't restrict the number of AWS resources that can execute the Automations\.

    1. In the **Location \(account\-Region pair\) concurrency** section, choose an option to restrict the number of Automation workflows that can execute in multiple accounts and Regions at the same time\.
-For example, if you choose to execute an Automation in 5 AWS accounts which are located in 4 AWS Regions, then Systems Manager executes Automations in a total of 20 account\-Region pairs\.
+For example, if you choose to execute an Automation in 5 AWS accounts, which are located in 4 AWS Regions, then Systems Manager executes Automations in a total of 20 account\-Region pairs\.
 You can use this option to specify an absolute number, such as 2, so that the Automation only runs in 2 account\-Region pairs at the same time\.
 Or you can specify a percentage of the account\-Region pairs that can execute at the same time\.
 For example, with 20 account\-Region pairs, if you specify 20%, then the Automation simultaneously executes in a maximum of 5 account\-Region pairs\.
       + Choose **targets** to enter an absolute number of account\-Region pairs that can execute the Automation workflow simultaneously\.
       + Choose **percent** to enter a percentage of the total number of account\-Region pairs that can execute the Automation workflow simultaneously\.